Tailspin Tommy: Radio

+There are also a couple of known 15-minute daily shows, but with unknown broadcast dates (if ever aired).
+At the end of one of these 15-minute episodes CBS announcer Wendell Niles states that the leads were played by Maurice Murphy and Noah Beery Jr., who were thus reprising their 1934 film roles as "Tailspin" and "Skeeter".

 Comic books and reprints

 Stephen Slesinger Inc. published a series of 30 Tailspin Tommy Adventures in eight-page booklet form as a promotion with Big Thrill Chewing Gum.
 In 1936, C.J.H.
 Publications put out two issues of Tailspin Tommy Adventure Magazine.
 The magazines published adaptations of comic strip stories.
 Publication apparently ceased because the rights to the character had not been properly secured.
 After taking over the syndication, United Features published two Tailspin Tommy comic books, one in 1940 and one in 1946.
 Tailspin Tommy also saw reprints in Dell Comics' The Funnies and Popular Comics.

 In 1934, Tailspin Tommy was among the strips reprinted in the first modern comic book, Famous Funnies, published by Max Gaines at Eastern Color Printing.
 That same year, Slesinger began publishing a series of Tailspin Tommy books in its Big Little Book line.
 Except where noted, beginning with Tailspin Tommy and the Island in the Sky these adaptations of the comic strip were ghostwritten by Gaylord Du Bois and illustrated by Hal Forrest: